-Have you: Y ES N i/A 1.
-For a military show site, have you coordinated with the show site to ensure the base gym will be open during normal business hours for the duration of our stay? [] [] 2.
-For a civilian show site, have you coordinated for a gym for use by the team for the duration of our stay? [] [] 3.
-Are the fees waived? [] []
+Have you: YES N/A 1.
+For a military show site, have you coordinated off-base gym access?
+If not, have you received approval to provide only base gym use and have you ensured normal business hours of operation for the duration of our stay? [][] 2.
+For a civilian show site, have you coordinated for a gym for use by the team for the duration of our stay? [][] 3.
+Are the fees waived? [][]

-Chapter 3 Transportation
+Chapter 5 Transportation

 - a.
 The host Transportation representative must ensure vehicle requirements are met.
 Our Thunderbird Air Show Events Coordinator needs a written status report at least 60 days prior to your show date. - b.
 Funding for vehicles, to include insurance, is the responsibility of the show site.
 In case of accidental damage, the show site must be prepared to cover the deductible. - c.
 Thunderbird personnel do not provide rental contract information to show sites.
 It is the show site's responsibility to provide vehicles for Thunderbird use.
 Please fill out all the rental contract paperwork prior to the arrival of the Advance Pilot.
 If you run into any issues, please contact our Events Coordinator or Advance Pilot immediately. - d.
-Regardless of the type of vehicles provided (rentals, courtesy, etc) we will not accept vehicles with ANY type of advertisement, dealership stickers, etc., as this could be interpreted as an implied endorsement by the USAF or the Thunderbirds. - e.
+Regardless of the type of vehicles provided (rentals, courtesy, etc.) we will not accept vehicles with ANY type of advertisement, dealership stickers, etc., as this could be interpreted as an implied endorsement by the USAF or the Thunderbirds. - e.
 Unique situations, such as show site provided transit of Thunderbird personnel to/from hotel and airport, may drive changes to the team's transportation requirements.
 Any changes must be specifically coordinated in writing with the Thunderbird Events Coordinator and agreed upon 30 days prior to the show.